cilvrRG/DeepLearn-Theory/README.md

 # DeepLearn-Theory
 Reading Group on Topics on theoretical, mathematical aspects of DL.
 NYU, Fall 2016.
-Moderator: J. Bruna
+Moderator: J. Bruna.

 The purpose of this reading group is to define good open problems that relate Deep Learning models with aspects of statistics, applied maths and physics.